-- Digital certificates use digital signatures. - Scenario - Imagine sending password to website (e.g., Instagram). - You encrypt your password with Instagram's public key. - Only Instagram can decrypt the message, so password is safe. - Questions - .. - One way: Instagram sends you their public key when you first go site. - How do you know if the public key really belongs to Instagram?
+- Digital certificates use digital signatures. - Scenario - -Imagine sending password to website (e.g., Instagram). - -You encrypt your password with Instagram's public key. - Only Instagram can decrypt the message, so password is safe. - Questions - -..
+How do you get the public key of Instagram? - -One way:

+Instagram sends you their public key when you first go site.

+-How do you know if the public key really belongs to Instagram?
 But a rogue website could disguise as Instagram and send you a wrong key.